jrsmth/spock/content/07-idiomatic-spock/README.md

 <br>

-## Method Parameter Capture with Mocks
+## Method Argument Capture with Mocks
-* Using a combination of Spock mocks and Groovy closures, we can capture parameters which are supplied to mocked methods:
+* Using a combination of Spock mocks and Groovy closures, we can capture argument which are supplied to mocked methods:
     * This is useful when we want to make specific assertions about which values are passed to a mock
-* The closure has an implicit `it` parameter which is an array of all the parameters passed to that method:
+* The closure has an implicit `it` parameter which is an array of all the arguments passed to that method:
-    * Hence, if we wanted to access the second parameters of a mocked method, we would access `it[1]`
+    * Hence, if we wanted to access the second argument of a mocked method, we would access `it[1]`
     ```groovy
         // General example
-        def param
+        def arg

         then:
         n * mockedObj.method(*_) >> {
-            param = it[0] // 0 for first parameter, etc
+            arg = it[0] // 0 for first argument, etc
         }

-        param.doSomething()
+        arg.doSomething()
     ```
 * Example: [NewFollowerNotifierSpec](../../projects/squawker/src/test/groovy/com/jrsmiffy/spock/squawker/notify/NewFollowerNotifierSpec.groovy)
 * Note: I believe 'argument' capture is the same thing as 'parameter' capture; the former ('argument') is probably more appriopriate as we are capturing the value passed to the method on invocation